Group cohesiveness: Shared emotions

 One of the most obvious features of a cohesive group is a shared positive emotion.
 Emotional cohesion is a multilevel process as emotions can be collective.
 For example, a group member may experience emotion when he/she learns that the other group member has been mistreated.
 An emotion is a collective emotion when all the members of a group experience the same emotional reaction.
 The intensity of such emotions is high when the members strongly identify with their group.

 Factors

 The forces that push group members together can be positive (group-based rewards) or negative (things lost upon leaving the group).
 The main factors that influence group cohesiveness are: members' similarity, group size, entry difficulty, group success and external competition and threats.
 Often, these factors work through enhancing the identification of individuals with the group they belong to as well as their beliefs of how the group can fulfill their personal needs.

+Social cohesion operates on three distinct levels: